redhat-developer/odo/.github/ISSUE_TEMPLATE/Documentation.md

 Welcome! - We kindly ask you to:

   1. Check the documents under https://github.com/openshift/odo/tree/master/docs
-  2. Use the chat and talk to us if you have a question/doubt rather than a documentat mistake or request.
+  2. Use the google group if you have a question/doubt rather than a documentat mistake or request.

-The chat room is at: https://chat.openshift.io/developers/channels/odo
+The group is at: https://groups.google.com/a/redhat.com/forum/#!forum/devtools-odo

 Thanks for understanding, and for contributing to the project!